projectcalico/calico/security/kubernetes-nodes.md

       # kube-controller-manager
       - 10252
       - 10257
+      # kubelet API
+      - 10250
       # calico/node health check
       - 9099
-  egress:
-  - action: Allow
 EOF
 ```

+Note that the above policy selects the standard Kubernetes label **node-role.kubernetes.io/master** attached to master nodes.

-Lastly, we need to allow all Kubernetes nodes access to their own Kubelet API.
+Lastly, we need to allow all Kubernetes nodes access to their own Kubelet API and calico/node health check.
 Before adding the policy we will add a label to all of our nodes, which then gets added to its automatic host endpoint.
 For this example we will use **kubernetes-host**: